Rudd-O/zfs-tools/README.md

    with an integer value, with a property source of local.
 Received properties will not cause new snapshots to be taken.

    However, old snapshots will be reaped if the property source is local or received.
 This means that reaping old snapshots on a destination replica is driven by the received property *tier*-snapshots, or the property *tier*-snapshot-limit, with the latter overriding the former if both are present.
 Note that the limit property functions even if its source is inherited.

    Replication is done for a single tier only, as per the 'replicate' property.
    Again, these properties must have the source being local to have any effect.
+   Note that the --no-replication-stream option for zreplicate is used, so that no destination replica snapshots and filesystems are deleted as a side-effect of running a backup.
+To purge obsolete snapshots from the destination, it is recommended to use the behaviour described in the previous paragraph.

    Run `zbackup --help` for the usage, and complete options.